 Kids in the Game staff members include trained athletes, seasoned coaches, aspiring teachers, performing artists, camp enthusiasts, and above all, dedicated youth development workers.
 We share a common goal to provide positive experiences and opportunities through sports and creative play.

-Create an account here.
+Create an account in our registration software, UltraCamp.
 After creating your account, you’ll be asked to input your child(ren)’s information and select your reservations, then pay a deposit.
-An up-to-date health form is required to attend and can be added to your child’s account until their first day of camp.
+An up-to-date health form is required to attend and should be added to your child’s account prior to their first day of camp.
 Leading up to camp, we’ll ask you to complete some additional paperwork to make sure your camper is all set for the summer!

-You have the option to pay in full at the time of registration, or enroll in a monthly payment plan.
+You have the option to pay in full at the time of registration, or enroll in a monthly payment plan with an initial deposit.
 The monthly payment plan will be processed on the 3rd of each month through June 3rd.

-From running camp in 2020, we have a full playbook of activities that have been modified to uphold safety standards including social distancing and limiting the sharing of equipment.
+From running 7 camp locations in 2021, we have a full playbook of activities that have been modified to uphold safety standards including social distancing and limiting the sharing of equipment.
 Some have even become staff favorites!

-We have implemented numerous safety measures in accordance with the American Camp Association, the CDC and New York State.
+We have implemented numerous safety measures in accordance with the American Camp Association, the CDC, and the New York State Department of Health.